Hands-on warehouse work in e-commerce / 3PL: inbound, packing, sorting, returns, basic WMS routines.

 Work conditions from a Polish employer (what “proper onboarding” includes)

-This is the practical checklist candidates usually want.
 Exact details depend on the project and are confirmed in writing.

 - Contract clarity: role, city, schedule, pay calculation, overtime rules, start date.